Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: A positive proportion of elliptic curves have rank

 Our proof of Theorem~\ref{pralrank} is based on Theorem~\ref{ellipgen} in conjunction with a recent remarkable result of Dokchitser and Dokchitser~\cite{DD} which asserts (as predicted by the Birch and Swinnerton-Dyer conjecture) that the parity of the $p$-Selmer rank of an elliptic curve $E$ (for any prime $p$) is determined by the root number of $E$:

 \begin{theorem}[Dokchitser--Dokchitser] Let $E$ be an elliptic curve over $\Q$ and let $p$ be any prime.
-Then the rank of the $p$-Selmer group of $E$ is even if and only if the root number of $E$ is $+1$. \end{theorem} We may now prove Theorem~\ref{pralrank}.
+Let $s_p(E)$ and $t_p(E)$ denote the rank of the $p$-Selmer group of $E$ and the rank of $E(\Q)[p]$, respectively.
+Then the quantity $r_p(E):=s_p(E)-t_p(E)$ is even if and only if the root number of $E$ is~$+1$. \end{theorem}